dartm05/TasksManager/README.md

     ```

 2. **Set up Firebase Project**:
-    - Go to [Firebase Console](https://console.firebase.google.com/) and create a project if you haven’t already.
+    - Go to [Firebase Console](https://console.firebase.google.com/) and create a project if you haven’t already and activate the services (Functions and Firestore).
     - Initialize Firebase in your project directory by running:
     ```bash
     firebase init
     ```
+    - Select Firestore and Cloud Functions

 3. **Install Dependencies**:
     - Navigate to the `functions` folder and install dependencies: